 Welcome to Virginia Redistricting Commission

-View the final maps approved by the Supreme Court of Virginia
+View the 2021 final House, Senate, and Congressional maps approved by the Supreme Court of Virginia

-Download shapefiles and block equivalency files for the final maps approved by the Supreme Court of Virginia
+Download shapefiles and block equivalency files for 2021 final House, Senate, and Congressional districts approved by the Supreme Court of Virginia (.zip file)

 Following action by the Virginia General Assembly, on November 3, 2020, Virginia residents voted to amend the state’s Constitution to authorize the establishment of the Virginia Redistricting Commission.